amendoa/ReactNativeRealtimeChat/readme.md

 # React-native Real-time chat

-Is a little Real-time chat app (Is just for learning)
+A little Real-time chat app (It's just for learning)

-# I'm using
+# Relevant libs that i'm using
-  - react-native (obviously)
+  - react-native

 ### Installation
-Install the dependencies and devDependencies and start the server.
+Install the dependencies and start the server.

 ```sh
 $ npm install